Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-July 17th, 2022
+July 19th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-137:
+New in this latest version release-138:

 1.)
-Fixed a bug in Kopernicus's star atmorim logic that would sometimes point it to the wrong star.

-2.)
-Optimized several MORE things related to the multistar solar logic, as well as other parts like flare logic, and removal of a lot of slow reflection code.
-(Thank you @JonnyOThan).
+Fixed a bug that prevented non-Kerbolar stock sunflares from appearing.

 Known Bugs: